wp-plugins/soundcloud-is-gold/readme.txt

 = To Do List =

-* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc…)
+* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc, show/hide styled shortcode, number of tracks per page)
 * Add Widget
 * if no id is specified in the shortcode (e.g [soundcloud]), display the latest track.
 * Posibility to access and add 'favorites' to post (thanks Bernd for the idea).